edom/work/software/enterprise/language/pal_design.md

 - 1995, Hillebrand, Kanellakis, & Mairson, "Database Query Languages Embedded in the Typed Lambda Calculus"

 Lambda-calculus with bells and whistles such as relational algebra expressions?

+A PAL procedure is similar to fUML/ALF activity.